General Rules on How to Select a Big Bore Rifle Bullet

 Preferences go to any FN design.
 The RN, SP, and BPS designs will only punch a caliber sized hole and little more, unless bones are struck.

 You get a better gas seal and better accuracy with a big bore bullet sized to .001″ over the groove diameter.

 If cartridge OAL is a concern, then use the nose to crimp lengths posted below + your case length to determine if the cartridge OAL will fit your application.

-Loading data – We don’t provide loading data but the sources we recommend are the Lyman, Lee and Accurate Arms manuals.
+Loading data – We don’t provide loading data but sources we highly recommend include LoadData.com (by Wolfe Publishing), which provides accurate, reliable, tested data online.
+We also use Lyman Cast Bullet Handbook, as well as the Lee and Accurate Arms manuals.
 Another book we use and recommend on learning more about shooting cast bullets is Veral Smith’s “Jacketed Performance With Cast Bullets”.

 Click on any of the below links to see our selection of Big Bore rifle bullets in that particular caliber.